Sexual abuse scandal in the Society of Jesus: Diocese of Chicago

-Internal church records released in 2013 indicate that the Jesuits of the Archdiocese of Chicago willfully concealed sex crimes committed by Jesuit priest Donald McGuire for more than four decades.
-A letter written in 1970 by John Reinke, the president of Loyola Academy where McGuire worked, admitted that McGuire's presence at Loyola was "positively destructive and corrosive", but suggested transferring him to Loyola University instead of sending him to treatment or turning him over to the legal system.
+Internal church records released in 2013 indicate that the Jesuits of the Archdiocese of Chicago willfully concealed sex crimes committed by a Jesuit priest Donald McGuire for more than four decades.
+A letter written in 1970 by John Reinke, a president of Loyola Academy where McGuire worked, admitted that McGuire's presence at Loyola was "positively destructive and corrosive", but suggested transferring him to Loyola University instead of sending him to treatment or turning him over to the legal system.
 McGuire was finally tried for his crimes and found guilty of molesting two teenage students in Wisconsin in 2006.
 McGuire was sentenced to seven years in prison for this, and was later tried and found guilty for another act of abuse in 2009.
 This time, he was sentenced to 25 years, making it likely that he would die in prison.
 McGuire died in a federal prison in 2017.